Kansas Retirement Guide

 Economy and Real Estate Prices

-Kansas's per capita income at $30,811, a bit below the U.S. average.
-Median home prices are much less expensive than in the rest of the U.S. The median home value in the state was $139,000 in January 2012.
-In Kansas City the median home went for $133,100 in the first quarter of 2013 and the cost of living index is 88; in Topeka the median home price in the same period was $98,900 and the cost of living, 79.
+Kansas's household iincome in 2010-2014 was $51,872, a bit below the U.S. average.
+The State has the 7th lowest cost of living according to MERIC.
+Median home prices are much less expensive than in the rest of the U.S. The Zillow Home Value Index in the state was $126,000 in late 2016.
+In Kansas City the median home went for $188,000 in the 3rd quarter of 2016, in Topeka the median home price in the same period was $127,100 (NAR).

-Tax Burden: Total tax burden in Kansas is 19th highest in US.
+Tax Burden: At 9.5% the total tax burden in Kansas is 23rd highest in US according to the Tax Foundation.

 Marginal Income Tax Rates.
-Kansas has a 6.45% income tax on the top bracket that starts at $30,000.
+Kansas has a 4.6% income tax on the top bracket that starts at $30,000 for couples.

 Social security exemption.
 Taxpayers with total adjusted gross income under $75,000 have an exemption for their social security income.